bmc-compuware/ispw-sync-local/README.md

-# ispw-sync-local
+# code-pipeline-sync-local

-This action will load changed components into ISPW on the mainframe from self-hosted runners.
-The runners should install Topaz CLI and be able to access the ISPW host and port.
+This action will load changed components into Code Pipeline on the mainframe from self-hosted runners.
+The runners should install Workbench CLI and be able to access the Code Pipeline host and port.
 This action supports Linux and Windows operating systems.

 ## Table of Contents
 <!-- toc -->